- Date published:

 6:05 am, May 21st, 2021 - 10 comments

-Categories: business, economy, food, sustainability - Tags: how things change, local food, resiliency, Riverton, robyn guyton, rural, south coast environment centre, southland
+Categories: business, economy, food, sustainability - Tags: how change happens, local food, longwood loop, resiliency, Riverton, robyn guyton, rural, south coast environment centre, southland

 The South Coast Environment Society in Riverton is fundraising for a van as part of their ongoing community project connecting food growers/producers and customers in the rohe.
 Starting with the Longwood Loop, the project aims to eventually cover three other Southland areas.
 Below is an outline from their Pledgeme page, which is also a wonderful description of sustainability and resiliency in action.

 In true sustainability fashion, there are multiple interlocking benefits.
 It is both climate mitigation via vastly reduced food miles and supporting growers more likely to be regenerative or heading that way, as well as climate adaptation in making food supplies more resilient as local growers develop new skills and practices specific to the changes in their area and microclimates.
 It’s also promoting local economic resilience, enabling people to make a living doing what they love, with 75% of the sale price being returned to producers, and many more dollars staying in the community.
 And community resilience as small rural towns are connected up in a new way.